 - 3. (a) The course of study for the MA shall be a thesis or a combination of courses, and/or research projects worth at least 120 points, as prescribed in section 5 for the subject being presented. - (b) The Head of School shall determine at enrolment the values of marks for the different components.
-If a thesis is presented, it shall contribute at least 60% of the total marks. - 4.
-A candidate shall normally be enrolled for at least two trimesters (at least three trimesters for thesis students) and shall complete the degree within four years of first enrolling in it.
-The Associate Dean may vary these periods in special cases.
+If a thesis is presented, it shall contribute at least 60% of the total marks. - 4. (a) A candidate shall complete the degree within two years and six months of first enrolling in it (extended pro rata up to five years for students who are not full-time).
+The Associate Dean may extend the maximum period in special cases. - (b) The minimum and maximum periods of enrolment for a 120-point thesis or a 90-point thesis combined with 30 points of course work are specified in section 18 of the Personal Courses of Study Statute.